 According to the Department of Education, most students qualify for some type of federal student aid.
 For federal financial aid, there are three types of funds: loans, grants and work-study.

 — Work-study.
 This program provides part-time work, typically on campus, to help students cover college-related expenses.
 Not all students qualify for federal work-study.
 Students need to qualify through the FAFSA with demonstrated financial need.
 Under work-study, students earn at least $7.25 per hour, the federal minimum wage.
-The average amount of federal work-study used to pay for college in 2019-2020 was $1,847, according to the How America Pays for College report.
+The average amount of federal work-study earned in 2020-2021 was $1,510, according to the How America Pays for College report.

 What Should I Know About Financial Aid Deadlines?

-Pay attention to deadlines, experts advise.
+Pay attention to deadlines, experts recommend.
 It’s important to meet college financial aid deadlines, which vary by institution.

-Other schools hold later deadlines.
-The University of Northern Colorado, for instance, sets its deadline for March 1.
+Other colleges have later deadlines.
+UNC, for instance, sets its deadline for March 1.

-But it’s not just institutional deadlines that parents and students should note and consider.
+But it’s not just institutional deadlines that parents and students should note.

 How Do Schools Award Aid?